 For the black kale pesto

 - 12 oz bucatini pasta (or any other pasta of your choice)

 - Remove the hard stem from the Tuscan kale leaves and wash them under running water.

 - Bring a pan full of salted water to the boil, and add the chopped Tuscan kale leaves without stems.
 Let them simmer for 3-5 minutes and drain.

 - Place the kale, garlic, almonds, salt, and olive oil in a food processor and pulse until smooth.
-Add the water a bit at the time until you reach a creamy consistency.
+Add the water a bit at a time until you reach a creamy consistency.

-- Simply cook the pasta in salted boiling water for 8-10 minutes or longer until cooked through (simply follow the cooking instruction), then drain.
+- Cook the pasta in salted boiling water for 8-10 minutes or longer until cooked through (follow the package cooking instruction), then drain.
 Save some of the cooking water to add to the pesto if it's still a bit dense.

 - Stir the Tuscan kale pesto through the pasta, adding a bit of cooking water to make it more creamy, if necessary.

 Did you make this recipe?
 Tag @gatheringdreams on Instagram.
 I want to see it!

 Download this 1-page weekly printable meal planning template in 2 beautiful designs (floral and minimalist)!
 Plus a special offer just for you when you subscribe!